LucasYuNju/picklepot/README.md

-picklepot is a java serialization framework which optimized for batch objects, this repo is just for POC purpose.
+picklepot is a java serialization framework which is optimized for batch objects, this repo is just for POC purpose.